Chechnya profile - Overview

 However, that period of independence was short-lived and by 1922 the republic had been forced back into the Russian fold.

-World War II and the Nazi invasion presented another glimpse of freedom from Moscow's rule.
-When the war ended, Stalin sought vengeance.
-He accused the Chechens of collaborating.
-Their punishment was mass deportation to Siberia and Central Asia.
-They were allowed to return only in 1957 when Khrushchev was in power in the Kremlin.Post-Soviet years
+After World War II and the Nazi invasion, Joseph Stalin suspected the Chechens of collaborating and punished by mass deportation to Siberia and Central Asia.
+They were allowed to return only in 1957, under Stalin's successor, Nikita Khrushchev.

-Mr Putin sent the army back to subdue the republic by force in a second brutal campaign which, despite Russian claims of victory, has yet to reach a conclusion.
+Mr Putin sent the army back to subdue the republic by force in a second brutal campaign which re-established central control over the republic

 A controversial referendum in March 2003 approved a new constitution, giving Chechnya more autonomy but stipulating that it remained firmly part of Russia.
-Moscow ruled out participation by the armed opposition and there were widespread concerns that the republic was far too unstable to ensure a valid outcome.
+Some critics alleged that the republic was far too unstable to ensure a valid outcome.

 Parliamentary elections in November 2005 saw the pro-Kremlin United Russia party win over half the seats.
-Separatist rebels dismissed the election as a charade but President Putin said that the legal process of restoring constitutional order had been completed.
+Separatist rebels dismissed the election as a charade.

-Since then there has been increased investment in reconstruction projects and the shattered city of Groznyy is being rebuilt.
-While Russia is keen to highlight these signs of rebirth, sporadic violence continues.
+Since then there has been increased investment in reconstruction projects and the shattered city of Groznyy has being rebuilt.